-In family law, the saying goes that the most complex and difficult business deal most people will ever be involved is divorce.
+In family law, the saying goes that divorce is the most complex and difficult business deal most people will ever be involved in.
 In our practice, our clients are routinely amazed at the monetary sums involved and the disputes which arise.
 Complex property division can be costly and even clients who live modest lifestyles may be dividing millions of dollars when homes, retirement accounts, and businesses are taken into account.
 This is at the heart of what is known as complex property division.

 The majority of family law firms handle divorce cases with small estates.
-Few firms have the ability to handle complex property division and Woodfill Law counts itself among the most experienced in this area of the law.
-We work side by side with real estate professionals, business valuation experts and others to secure a just property division for our clients.
-Our attorneys can assemble a team of experts in personal finance, wealth management, taxes, and business valuation.
+Few firms have the ability to handle complex property division and Woodfill Law Firm, PC counts itself among the most experienced in this area of the law.
+We work side by side with real estate professionals, business valuation experts, and others to secure a just result for our clients.
+Our Houston property division lawyers can assemble a team of experts in personal finance, wealth management, taxes, and business valuation.

 Qualified Domestic Relations Order or QDRO

-Writing a Qualified Domestic Relations Order or QDRO is a complex and technical task that must ultimately be in-line with a number of rules and regulations.
-The requirements differ quite widely in certain cases, such as corporations, teacher retirement benefits, local, state, and federal employee retirement plans, and military member plans.
+Writing a Qualified Domestic Relations Order or QDRO is a complex and technical task that must ultimately be in line with a number of rules and regulations.
+The requirements differ quite widely in certain cases, such as with corporations; teacher retirement benefits; local, state, and federal employee retirement plans; and military member plans.

 What’s more, what are known as Defined Contribution Plans, like 401(k) Plans and Defined Benefit Plans, like pension plans, each has different and complex drafting requirements.

-The attorneys at the Woodfill Law Firm are experienced and highly skilled in complex property division of employee benefits.
+The attorneys at Woodfill Law Firm, PC are experienced and highly skilled in complex property division of employee benefits.

 Divorces involving such property as a farm or ranch will have a number of complex considerations to be scrutinized.
-We have the expertise and the confidence to get our clients the best result for themselves and their property, which often is also a business.
+We have the experience and the confidence to get our clients fair results for themselves and their property, which often is also a business.

 - Livestock (horses, cattle, etc.) and their offspring (including frozen semen and embryos)

-- Future earnings and possibly showing rights from livestock
+- Future earnings and possible showing rights from livestock

-These values are typically reached through an expert third party.
+These values are typically reached through a third party expert.